How to Heat a Roaster

 Additional Suggestions for Improving Batch-to-Batch Consistency

 A variety of variables can make resetting your machine’s heat energy before the batch begins more difficult.
-Variables in batch size, ambient temperature, and previous batch roast level are among these factors.
+Among these factors are variables in batch size, ambient temperature, and previous batch roast level.
 As a result, resetting heat energy is a bit of an art, but there are a few tactics you may employ to boost your chances of success:

 Only one batch size is roasted if this isn’t possible, roast all batches of the same batch size in a row before moving to larger sets.